Lav15/lavjain.github.io/portfolio/operations.md

   * Selected and implemented appropriate ingestion methodologies to balance performance, security, and operational cost constraints.

 * **Result:**
-Reduced data latency from approximately 60–70 seconds to near real-time (~5 seconds), significantly improving responsiveness of emergency dispatch operations.
+Reduced data latency from approximately 60–70 seconds to near real-time (~1 sec), improving responsiveness of emergency dispatch operations by ~98%.
 Enabled faster and more informed decision-making across dispatch teams, directly supporting improved coordination in time-critical scenarios.
 Established a scalable, future-ready real-time analytics capability within the organization.

 ---